DSU-Digital-Sound-Design/s-25-mus-109-musicianship-II/content/lectures/week-6/moylan-6/_index.md

 - Open [diagrams.net](https://app.diagrams.net/?src=about)
 - [Shortcuts:](https://app.diagrams.net/shortcuts.svg)
+- everyone create a chart similar to Moylan's with an X/Y axis
+  - save if for later use

 {{% note %}}
 We'll keep refining this and going back to it through the semester.
 But for now let's at least learn how to create the basic template and edit it.